SuperGlue2025/SuperGlue2025/docs/USER_GUIDE.md

   3. Click **Capture** to capture the selection.
   4. Optional: Add a comment in the text box to describe the highlight.
   5. Click **Save Annotation** to save your highlight. *Note: Please do not use the Ketcher highlight function to highlight because it will not save the highlight.*
-  6. View all saved highlights by clicking "**View Highlights**" on the left sidebar. *Note: For now this is a separate tab, but in the future they will be integrated into one for easier access.*
+  6. View all saved highlights by clicking **View Highlights** on the left sidebar. *Note: For now this is a separate tab, but in the future they will be integrated into one for easier access.*
   7. All highlights associated with the compound will be displayed in a table.
 Select a highlight to view it on Ketcher. *Note: Text displayed in the table is the comment you added when saving the highlight.
 If you did not add a comment, it will display system-generated highlight_id with italic text.*

 > ⚠️ Note: Currently, saved highlights and annotations cannot be edited or deleted.
 This feature is planned for a future update.